Little cake in there during the top-of-the-hour break, a vegan cake.

 No.

-Zoe Cruz did not invite me to her big bash on Saturday night.
+Zoe Cruz did not invite me to her big bash on Saturday night?

-No, he didn't invite any of us.
+No, it didn't invite any of us.

-Well, I was stunned.
+I was stunned.

 Zoe Cruz throws this huge party.

-I'm in town, and I'm not invited.
+I'm in town and I'm not invited.

-We've been watching this through the binoculars.
+We're watching this through the binoculars.

 Zoe Cruz's house.